- word-forming element; -cracy with a connective -o-.

 - word-forming element indicating "branch of knowledge, science," now the usual form of -logy.
 Originally used c.
 1800 in nonce formations (commonsensology, etc.), it gained legitimacy by influence of the proper formation in geology, mythology, etc., where the -o- is a stem vowel in the previous element.

 - word-forming element, from Greek -oma, with lengthened stem vowel + -ma, suffix forming neuter nouns and nouns that indicate result of verbal action (equivalent of Latin -men); especially taken in medical use as "morbid growth, tumor," based on sarcoma, carcinoma.

 - subatomic particle suffix, from ion.

-- chemical suffix, from Greek -one, female patronymic (cf. anemone, "daughter of the wind" anemos); in chemical use denoting a "weaker" derivative.
+- chemical suffix, from Greek -one, female patronymic (as in anemone, "daughter of the wind," from anemos); in chemical use denoting a "weaker" derivative.
 Its use in forming acetone (1830s) gave rise to the specialized chemical sense.

 - spelling conventional in 15c.-17c.
 English to add emphasis to borrowed French nouns ending in stressed -on; also used to represent Italian -one, Spanish ón; all from Latin -onem.
-Used in rare cases to form English words, e.g. spittoon, octaroon.
+Used in rare cases to form English words, such as spittoon, octoroon.

-- word-forming element making nouns of quality, state, or condition, from Middle English -our, from Old French -our (Modern French -eur), from Latin -orem (nominative -or), a suffix added to pp. verbal stems.
+- word-forming element making nouns of quality, state, or condition, from Middle English -our, from Old French -our (Modern French -eur), from Latin -orem (nominative -or), a suffix added to past participle verbal stems.
 Also in some cases from Latin -atorem (nominative -ator).